ThiagoCits/Gerrit_on_docker_SAML_Kecloak/README.md

 ### VM Gerrit.
 On the  VM with the docker installed, We'll use the docker-compose file to create a Gerrit container.
+You can to get the docker-compose file in this link: https://github.com/ThiagoCits/Gerrit_on_docker_SAML_Kecloak/blob/main/docker-compose.yml
+##### Observation:
+In this code, you don't forget the